GoogleCloudPlatform/cloud-bigtable-examples/python/rest/README.md

 If you would like to connect to your REST gateway using your external IP on a GCE instance, you will have to open up a firewall port.

-`gcloud compute firewall-rules create hbase-rest --allow=tcp:8080`
+`gcloud compute firewall-rules create <instance_name> --allow=tcp:8080`

-Note the security risk of an open firewall port, and also note that you can conncect to the HBase gateway from a different GCE instance without opening up a firewall port using the private internal IP instead of the external IP.
+Note the security risk of an open firewall port, and also note that you can connect to the HBase gateway from a different GCE instance without opening up a firewall port using the private internal IP instead of the external IP.

 The internal IP can be found in the [Google Cloud Console](console.developer